anic17/Batch-Antivirus/README.md

 ## Does web protection register websites I visit?

-No, Batch Antivirus doesn't collect **any** data because user's privacy is a priority.
+No, Batch Antivirus doesn't collect any data because user's privacy is a priority.
 To get the active TCP connections, Batch Antivirus uses the command `netstat -no` to retrieve the data.
-Afterwards, the IPs found are looked up on `VirusDataBaseHash.bav` database to check if a malicious or blocked website was visited.
+Afterwards, the IPs found are looked up on `VirusDataBaseIP.bav` database to check if a malicious or blocked website was visited.

+## Does the website blocker modify my computer's hosts file?

+Thanks to the real-time protection module, the website blocker operates without modifying any system files, including the `hosts` file.
+Instead, it employs the same approach as the web protection feature to restrict access to blocked sites.

-## I accidentally found some malware, where can I send you the SHA256 hash?
+## I found malicious files, where can I send you its SHA256 hash?

 Contribute by creating a [pull request](https://github.com/anic17/Batch-Antivirus/pulls).
 Alternatively, you can send malicious hashes at batch.antivirus@gmail.com or [contact me](#contact)

 ## Why does the heuristical analyzer sometimes detects legitimate programs?

 The Deep scanner module checks for patterns usually found in malware.
 Even though it has been adjusted to minimize false positives, it is impossible to mitigate all false positives.
-Programs that change registry settings or tweaker scripts are susceptible to false positives due to their potentially dangerous behavior.
+Programs that change registry settings or tweaker scripts are susceptible to false positives due to their potentially dangerous behavior and similarity to malicious scripts.

-## What do I need to do if I want to use a part of the antivirus?
+## What do I need to do to use a part of the antivirus?

 You are allowed to distribute programs that use Batch Antivirus; however, please ensure proper attribution by crediting me and providing a link to this repository and any other component used (such as the databases).
 Your support in promoting this project is greatly valued and contributes to its visibility.
 Thank you for your cooperation.